SeamlessDistribution/seqr-prestashop-plugin/README.md

 ## Installation & Configuration ##

-Plugin can be installed via installation in Module Manager or by copping all plugin files to the "modules" directory.
+Plugin can be installed via installation in administration or by copping all plugin files to the "modules" directory.

-### Installation using the Module Manager ###
+### Installation using administration page ###

 1. Please download a build package from: [builds](build/).
 2. Open Prestashop administration page, go to "Modules" and on the top right corner choose "Add a new module".